PRESSING FORWARD INTO ETERNAL LIFE

 Salvation is seen as deliverance from Hell and acceptance into Heaven.

-When we read the third chapter of Philippians, and then think about the “four steps of salvation” that today are considered to be the way to be “saved,” we can see that we really have wandered from the truth.
+When we read Philippians chapter three, and then think about the “four steps of salvation” that today are considered to be the way to be “saved,” we can see that we really have wandered from the truth.

 Before God saw fit to reach down from Heaven and reveal Christ to Paul, Paul had been a Jew of the Jews.
 He had achieved a high status as a Pharisee.
 His goal in life was to be righteous in the sight of God.
 For this reason we Gentiles have a difficult time interpreting Paul correctly.
 We think of the Gospel as a ticket to Heaven.
 Paul thought of the Gospel as God’s way of making him righteous apart from a strict observance of the Law of Moses.
 There is enough difference here to prevent our perceiving what Paul was teaching.